-WWWBrowser is a prototype WWW Browser implemented in the functional programming language Haskell using Fudgets.
+WWWBrowser is a prototype WWW Browser implemented in the functional programming language Haskell using Fudgets and InternetLib.

 WWWBrowser was mostly implemented in the summer 1994, when NCSA Mosaic was the dominant web browser.
 It thus predates Netscape Navigator.
 Some updates were made in 1997-1998 and more recent years.